 A lot of the remote jobs also require you to be living in a specific country or on a specific time zone as well.
 Kind of defeats the purpose of remote working if you ask me…

 If you’re also open to starting your own business, there’s a lot of opportunities out there.
+If this seems like it’s up your alley, make sure that you invest in a great HR software, such as Cezanne HR Software.

 There are a lot of tools that you can use to amplify your results.
 Tools such as CRM’s, resume builders, automatic email follow-ups, data scrapers, bots that add people on linkedin, and more.
 If you’re willing to throw down some money, it can take a lot of the work off your hands so you can focus on the more important things.